Real-Time Aligned Reward Model beyond Semantics: Related Work

 \section{Related Work}

-\paragraph{REINFORCE-based RLHF Algorithms.} RLHF is a critical technique for aligning large language models with human preferences~\citep{Ouyang2022TrainingLM,he2025llm,bai2022training}.
-The classical RLHF pipeline typically comprises three phases: supervised fine-tuning~\citep{ geng2023koala,zou2025transformer,chen2025llmboostmakelargelanguage}, reward model training~\citep{gao2023scaling}, and policy optimization against the reward model~\citep{schulman2017proximal}.
+\paragraph{REINFORCE-based RLHF Algorithms.} RLHF is a critical technique for aligning large language models with human preferences~\citep{Ouyang2022TrainingLM,he2025llm,bai2022training,zhang2023deep}.
+The classical RLHF pipeline typically comprises three phases: supervised fine-tuning~\citep{ koala_blogpost_2023,zou2025transformer,chen2025llmboostmakelargelanguage}, reward model training~\citep{gao2023scaling}, and policy optimization against the reward model~\citep{schulman2017proximal}.
 As a classic reinforcement learning algorithm, Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} is widely used in the third stage of RLHF.
 Recently, many researchers have proposed a series of REINFORCE-based methods, such as ReMax \citep{li2023remax}, RLOO \citep{ahmadian2024back}, GRPO \citep{shao2024deepseekmath} and REINFORCE++ \citep{hu2025reinforce++} to avoid the computational overhead associated with the critic model while still obtaining relatively accurate sequence-wise advantage estimations.
-These methods design alternative techniques to calculate the baseline reward for each prompt as the advantage estimation. \cite{yang2026grouprelativeadvantagebiased} provides a principled theoretical analysis of group-based advantage estimation
+These methods design alternative techniques to calculate the baseline reward for each prompt as the advantage estimation. \cite{yang2026grouprelativeadvantagebiased} provides a principled theoretical analysis of group-based advantage estimation.
+Subsequent algorithm variants have continued to emerge and provided multifaceted optimizations for them \citep{huang2025adaptive, zhang2026heterogeneous, huang2026does}.
+In addition to the methods discussed above, a wide range of advanced techniques have been proposed in recent years to address various challenges in representation learning, model optimization, reasoning, and generative modeling.
+These include progress in interpretable representation learning~\cite{li2025interpretable}, prompt-based structural modeling~\cite{li2025prompt}, diffusion-driven restoration~\cite{li2025ld}, efficient transformer architectures for visual modeling~\cite{fu2022sparsett}, prompt-guided sequence modeling~\cite{cai2023learning,cai2024hiptrack}, parameter-efficient tuning strategies~\cite{cai2025spmtrack}, and novel normalization mechanisms for improving model stability~\cite{cai2025seednorm}.
+Recent studies have also explored prototype-based medical diagnosis and medical vision-language reasoning~\cite{zhu2025pathology,zhu2026medeyes,lin2026medcausalx,zhu2026medsynapsevbridgingvisualperception}, fairness-aware recommendation and graph domain adaptation~\cite{chen2024fairgap,chen2025fairdgcl,chen2026learning,yuan2025hyperbolic}, as well as efficient reasoning and reward-guided policy optimization for large language models~\cite{yang2025specexit,wang2026anchoredpolicyoptimizationmitigating,ding2026prpo,fang2026proximity,fang2026allocate}.
+Although these works are designed for different task scenarios, they collectively enrich the toolkit of modern machine learning research and provide useful insights for understanding the generalization and optimization of neural models.

 \paragraph{Mitigating reward overoptimization in RLHF.} Constructing a superhuman and unbiased reward model is crucial for maximizing the potential of policies in RLHF~\citep{wang2024secretsrlhflargelanguage, bai2022constitutionalaiharmlessnessai}.
 While revealed by \citet{anthropic2024hacking, zhang2024listsemojisformatbias}, reward models are easily hacked by different pattern in different scenario, e.g., length~\citep{singhal2023long} and sycophancy.
 Several studies have explored strategies to mitigate reward overoptimization in reinforcement learning with human feedback (RLHF), focusing on enhancing the robustness of reward models and addressing vulnerabilities exploited by policy models.